AdguardTeam/KnowledgeBaseDNS/README.md

 1. Download translations: `CROWDIN_PERSONAL_TOKEN="YOURTOKEN" yarn run crowdin download`
 2. Run Docusaurus with the language of your choice: `yarn run start -- --locale de`

+If you'd like to update the list of [known DNS Providers](https://adguard-dns.io/kb/general/dns-providers/), you'll need to know how to create and check DNS stamps.
+Read the brief tutorial below to learn how to do it.

 ## How to generate DNS stamps

 ### For DNS-over-HTTPS